lumeland/blog/posts/lume-3.1.0.md

 > Dear Vitín:
 >
-> I don't know if I did right or wrong in trying to help you profitably.
-In any
+> I don't know if I did right or wrong in trying to get your help.
+In any case,
-> case, it was with a desire for your good.
-I will die peacefully; I trust that
+> I did it wishing you the best.
+I will die peacefully; I trust that I will be
-> I will be received where we all want to gather, and I do it with joy and
+> received where we all want to get together, and I do it with joy and
-> entrusting this sacrifice to God.
+> entrusting in God this sacrifice.
 I wanted to do good, I worked for
 > Pontevedra, for Galicia, and for the Republic, and the flawed judgment of men
 > (which I forgive and you all must forgive) condemns me.
 >